MikeTaylor/intro-to-folio-talk/README.md

 * A program is a FOLIO module if it fulfils specific criteria:
   * Provides functionality via WSAPIs
   * Describes these WSAPIs in a module descriptor
-  * Supports a "health check" WSAPI
+  * Supports a "health check" WSAPI `/admin/health` responding 200 OK
 * Flexible tooling opens up lots of ways to do things
   * We tend to run modules inside containers but that is not required
   * UI development can be done against a public server